 Samforsk, The Social Science Research Institute, is an independent department within the Faculty of Social Sciences, Business and Economics at Åbo Akademi University.
 Samforsk is located in both Turku and Vaasa and is in close collaboration with the Political Science department.
 The research staff at the institute conducts collectively coordinated research as well as individual research.

 Professor Kimmo Grönlund is the director of the institute, Docent Lauri Rapeli is the head of research and PD Marina Lindell is a researcher.
 The remaining staff, consisting of about 16 people, receive funding from external sources.
 Our primary financier is the Academy of Finland.

-The second edition of the report “Voting and Public Opinion in Finland” is now available!
+The second edition is now available!

 Our expertise includes survey research and experimental research.
 We conduct online panel-studies, traditional survey research, survey experiments, and experiments in deliberative democracy.
 Our “Virtual Polity” platform can be used for research on online political communication.
 Experimental research has developed into an integrated part of our research during the past years and our researchers have a wide knowledge of research methods.
 The institute is currently coordinating the Finnish National Election Survey.